mabur/carma/readme.md

 * `IS_EMPTY(range)` checks if the range has a count of zero.

+* `DROP_FIRST(range)` increments the data pointer by one and decrements the count by one.
+Does not reallocate any memory.

+* `DROP_LAST(range)` decrements the count by one.
+Does not reallocate any memory.

 * `FILL(range, value)` sets all the items in the `range` to `value`.

 ## Image Loop Macros